Skip to main content

 Use the pyramid principle for client communication by putting the conclusion first and then adding only the support needed for action.
-In this article, that means running one structure across three moments: proposal, project update, and invoice.
+That means running one structure across three moments: proposal, project update, and invoice.
 Lead proposals with the outcome and boundaries, open updates with current status and immediate next action, and start invoices with the payment ask plus proof tied to accepted work.
 This keeps decisions visible and reduces avoidable clarification loops.

 Treat the pyramid principle for client communication as a practical rule: state the decision first, then support it with organized proof.
 When a client message buries the point, misunderstandings grow and create extra back-and-forth.

-Barbara Minto's Pyramid Principle is widely treated as influential in business writing, especially in consulting contexts.
-A useful line from the material around it is "Get The Thinking Clear."
-That matters here because this is less about sounding polished and more about making your message easy to scan, approve, and revisit later.
+Barbara Minto's Pyramid Principle shaped structured business writing, especially in consulting.
+The core instruction — "Get The Thinking Clear" — is less about sounding polished and more about making your message easy to scan, approve, and revisit later.

 Write the answer first.
 Before you draft a proposal, update, or invoice note, finish this sentence: "The client should know or decide that ___."
 Use that top line as the single conclusion you want the reader to act on.